 What are the main differences between all iPhone models?
 How can each be identified quickly?

-However, for those interested only in a quick summary of the main differences of each iPhone and how to quickly differentiate them from one another, this Q&A can help.
+However, for those interested only in the main differences of each iPhone and how to quickly differentiate them from one another, this Q&A can help.
 Each iPhone is differentiated primarily by design, features, performance, and operating system support and are externally identified -- at least collectively -- most easily by model number.

 Design & Model Number Differences

 Visual differentiation works well for the original iPhone (sometimes called the "1G" in reference to its generation or "2G" in reference to its networking capabilities), as it has a rounded silver-colored metal back with a plastic portion at the bottom.